discuitnet/docs/docs/self-hosting.md

 ### Limitations

-- The Docker image is not suitable for production use.
+- The Docker image is not suitable for production use due to limitations in the configuration.
 - The Docker image only supports amd64 architecture.

 ### 1. Build the Docker Image